borkdude/blog/posts/babashka-1.13.222.md

 ## Dependencies without a JVM

 Babashka now resolves dependencies without a JVM by default.
-To demonstrate this, save the following example as `deps-example.clj`.
-We will use an alternative `:mvn/local-repo` such that we force downloading deps and will load `medley`.
+Here's a demo: We will use an alternative `:mvn/local-repo` such that we force downloading deps.

+`deps-example.clj`:
 ```clojure
 (require '[babashka.deps :as deps]
          '[babashka.fs :as fs])